 Microsoft Excel has several useful methods to fill blank cells with the value above.
-Of them, we will describe 4 instrumental methods in this article with examples and proper explanations.
+Today we will describe 4 instrumental methods to fill blank cells with value above in Excel with examples and proper explanations.

 Download Practice Workbook

 You can download the workbook from here.

 4 Useful Methods to Fill Blank Cells with Value Above in Excel

 Let’s consider the following dataset.
 The dataset contains the list of product IDs, sales dates, and sales numbers.

 You can notice that the dataset has some blank cells.
 And we want to fill the blank cells with the value above the cell.

 In the next four sections, we will demonstrate the use of four common Excel tools like Go To Special or Find from the Editing option, nested LOOKUP formula, and the VBA Code to perform this task.